 Either way, both platforms are great choices for self-directed investors in Canada.
 When narrowing your selection, ensure you consider the supported securities, investment accounts, commissions, fees, and minimum investment amounts and how they fit into your unique needs.

-If you’re ready to start investing, use the buttons below to get a $50 cash bonus on both platforms.
+If you’re ready to start investing, use the buttons below to get a welcome bonus on both platforms.

 If you need more help in choosing the perfect brokerage for you, don’t hesitate to let me know in the comment below.